The Mountain 25 now comes with an included footprint. We link to this version with the footprint above.April 2019

-Overall, this is a pretty bomber tent that is certainly one of the burlier options in our review.
+Overall, this is a pretty bomber tent that is one of the burlier options in our review.
 The latest version uses a different fly than the older one.
 While technically thinner, it should hold up better over time in several ways.
-The new fly features 40D nylon and 1500 mm PU/silicone coating, which offers superior longevity and will hold its water resistance longer than the previous polyester fly.
+The new fly features 40D nylon and 1500 mm PU/silicone coating, which offers superior longevity and will hold its water-resistance longer than the previous polyester fly.
 The previous fly was considerably more prone to hydrolysis (chemical breakup) than silnylon fabrics (now featured on the current version) that might last twice as long in wet conditions.
 It uses high-quality DAC poles that are an industry standard.
 Beyond most company warranties, our testers found the newest model to be above average for construction quality, and we even felt like it was better than the previous model.

 We love that this tent tips the scales at around eight and a half pounds.
-The Mountain 25 weighs a pound less than the Trango 2 and the Hilleberg Tarra.
 This weight savings can be huge when you're huffing and puffing, trying to suck in thin air.
-While it is lighter than the Trango, it isn't as light as the comparable-in-strength Hilleberg Jannu, which weighs about a pound and a half less at 7 lbs 1 oz.
+For folks not looking for as much of an expedition focused tent, it is easy to get a tent that is still just as versatile, maybe only a little bit smaller, but several pounds lighter.

-The design allows the tent to excel in a wider range of conditions and seasons than nearly all of the lighter single wall tents (with the possible exception of the Black Diamond Ahwahnee) and many of the double wall tents in our review).
-For example, the Mountain 25 is a better choice for most three-season low elevation camping endeavors because of its above average ability to handle moisture and condensation.
+The design allows the tent to excel in a wider range of conditions and seasons than nearly all of the lighter single wall tents and many of the double-wall tents in our review.
+The Mountain 25 is a better choice for most three-season low elevation camping endeavors because of its above-average ability to handle moisture and condensation.

-A $689, the Mountain 25 is a decent value if you need an expedition tent.
-It is over $200 cheaper than the similarly designed but single walled Black Diamond Fitzroy ($900).
-While it is heavier, the Mountain 25 is comparable to the Hilleberg models, many of which cost $200-300 more.
+The Mountain 25 is a decent value if you need an expedition tent.
+It is cheaper than the similarly designed but single-walled Black Diamond Fitzroy.
+It's also comparable to the Hilleberg models, many of which cost much more.